nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ### Overview of the Command Format
-This section explains the command format used for TAB's commands.<br/>

 Commands are text that you can enter into TAB's command box to tell TAB which operation you would like to perform.
 Commands in TAB have several components and follow a general format as follows:<br/>